MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/create-alert-by-reference.md

 ## Limitations
-1. Rate limitations of this API are 15 calls per minute.
+1. Rate limitations for this API are 15 calls per minute.

 ## Permissions